sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 Mustache Girl finished a particularly long sip.
 "I thought- Okay, forgive me for being blunt, it's just... who I am - the loud blue one said you died."

 Dream was startled into laughter.
 It was true, but he hadn't heard anyone refer to Blue in quite that way before!
 "In a sense, yes."
 He sighed, and quickly after his expression dropped.
 "Quite... annoying, I must be honest.
-My brother and I are both supposed to be immortal, you see, so..."
+My brother and I are both supposed to be functionally immortal, you see, so..."
 He clicked his tongue in thought.
 "But I still somewhat exist, as you can see!
 Even if I no longer have a physical body..."

 "Are we on the right track, then?
 Was it Moonjumper that did... this?"
 She gestured at his body.